tinymce/tinymce-docs/enterprise/formatpainter.md

 ### Buy TinyMCE Format Painter

-Start with this [dedicated product page](https://about.tiny.cloud/products/formatpainter/) to see all the flexible pricing options.
-OEM and enterprise customers should [contact sales directly](https://www.tinymce.com/pricing/).
+Start with the [pricing page](https://www.tiny.cloud/pricing/)<!--this [dedicated product page](https://about.tiny.cloud/products/formatpainter/)--> to see all the flexible pricing options.
+OEM and enterprise customers should [contact sales directly](https://www.tiny.cloud/contact/).

 For more information on Format Painter refer to the full [documentation]({{site.baseurl}}/plugins/formatpainter/).